okitavera/dotfiles/README.md

 $ ./deploy.sh --check
 ```

-- if it works well, you can run the script without `--check` parameter to apply them into your `$HOME` folder
+- you can run the script without `--check` parameter to apply them into your `$HOME` folder

 ```bash
 $ ./deploy.sh